GourankZirota/Git-demo/README.md

-# -git-demo
+# Git-demo
-This ia a Demo for Git $ Github class
+This ia a Demo for Git $ Github class.